Secunderabad: Geography

 Secunderabad is 1566 km south of Delhi, 699 km southeast of Mumbai, and 570 km north of Bangalore by road.
 It is connected to Hyderabad by Rastrapathi Road (formerly known as King's Way) and MG Road (formerly known as James' Street) via Tank Bund.
 As a constituent of Greater Hyderabad, Secunderabad is one of the largest metropolitan areas in India.
-Lot of residential areas are located nearby like West Marredpally, East Marredpally, Kharkhana, Bowenpally as it is calm and serene.
+A lot of residential areas are located nearby like West Marredpally, East Marredpally, Kharkhana, and Bowenpally as it is calm and serene.

 Climate

 Secunderabad has a tropical savanna climate (Köppen: Aw) bordering on a hot semi-arid climate (Köppen: BSh), with hot summers from late March to early May, the monsoon season from late June to early October, and a pleasant winter from late November to early February.
 In the evenings and mornings, the climate is relatively cool.
 Most of the rainfall is concentrated in the monsoon months from June to September.

 Winter lasts for only about 2 1/2 months, during which the lowest temperature occasionally dips to 10 C in December and January.
 May is the hottest month, with average daily lows of 26 C and highs of 38.8 C. January is the coldest month with average lows of 14.7 C and highs of 28.6 C.